gavinbate/foilVis/README.md

 Ensure you have Python 3.6 or newer installed
 Install the required dependencies:

-*bashCopypip install pygame numpy pyopengl*
+*pip install pygame numpy pyopengl*

 **Controls**